tpemeja/Projects/Shakespearian-Monkeys/README.md

 # Shakespearian Monkeys
 Project realized in 2018 with Corentin Le Métayer

-First project realized which explains the different problems of organization and architecture of the project
+First project realized which explains the different problems of code, organization and architecture of the project.

 [rapport.pdf](rapport.pdf) is a French report of this project describing more precisely the work done and explained below.
 More information about the project is also available on [Shakespearian Monkeys](https://www.labri.fr/perso/renault/working/teaching/projets/2018-19-S5-ShakeMonkeys.php) (in French)